karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 **Additional Recipes I**

-The character may choose 2 new first level recipes to write in their Alchemistís Book.
+The character may choose 2 new first level recipes to write in their Alchemist‚Äôs Book.
 May be chosen multiple times.

 **Additional Recipes II**

-The character may choose 2 new second level recipes to write in their Alchemistís Book.
+The character may choose 2 new second level recipes to write in their Alchemist‚Äôs Book.
 May be chosen multiple times.

-**Quick Brewer (Ä)**
+**Quick Brewer (‚Ç¨)**

-The Alchemist may brew several potions at once if their combined level does not exceed the Alchemistís level.
+The Alchemist may brew several potions at once if their combined level does not exceed the Alchemist‚Äôs level.

 **Experienced Brewer**